 BOTOX Cosmetic is a popular, injectable material that is used to paralyze the muscles that cause wrinkles and creases on the face.
 Wrinkles are caused mainly by repeated muscle action like frowning.
-Just ask anyone who has had Botox if they like the effects!
+You would be surprised by how many of your friends have had Botox and you don’t notice it.

 What Problems Will Botox Treat?